Teaching English Language Learners: 2026 Strategies Guide

 Building on Background Knowledge and Culture

-New information is easier to learn when it can hook onto something a student already knows.
-Activating students’ prior knowledge and connecting lessons to their cultural backgrounds makes learning more meaningful and improves comprehension.
+New information is easier to learn when it hooks onto something a student already knows.
+Activating students' prior knowledge and connecting lessons to their cultural backgrounds makes learning more meaningful and improves comprehension.

 A classic study demonstrated this perfectly.
 When American and Indian students each read about a wedding in their own culture and a foreign one, they read faster and recalled more details when the text matched their cultural background.
-Similarly, the famous “baseball study” found that students with strong prior knowledge of baseball, even if they were weaker readers, outperformed strong readers who knew little about the sport.
-This shows that background knowledge can sometimes be even more important than general reading ability.
+Similarly, the famous "baseball study" found that students with strong prior knowledge of baseball, even if they were weaker readers, outperformed strong readers who knew little about the sport.
+Background knowledge can sometimes be even more important than general reading ability.

 Comprehensible Input and Language Output